 - Integrations – An IT documentation solution integrated with professional services automation (PSA) or remote monitoring and management (RMM) tools can allow you to access information about your clients without leaving the application, streamlining processes.

-- Contextual data — Your IT documentation solution may allow you to connect or associate one document with another, so if one technician encountered and solved a problem, future tickets can be connected to that information, saving time.
+- Contextual data – Your IT documentation solution may allow you to connect or associate one document with another.
+For example, if one technician encounters and solves a problem, future tickets can be linked to that information, saving time.

 - Runbooks and Reporting – Your IT documentation solution should enable you to export all information about a specific client to a PDF to share it with them, helping you to create transparency and trust.
 This can also be a valuable tool during the sales cycle to show your prospects that you will document their IT information in a comprehensive and structured way.

-- Flags — Your IT documentation tool may give you the ability to flag new records for review, triggering webhooks that alert managers via a collaboration tool or email that there’s a new document that needs their approval.
-The ability to improve workflows and processes is key.
+- Flags – Your IT documentation tool may allow you to flag new records for review, triggering webhooks that alert managers via a collaboration tool or email that there’s a new document that needs their approval.
+The ability to improve workflows and processes is critical.

-- Sharing and Collaboration — A best-of-breed IT documentation solution can also give you ways to share specific segments of the data with customers so they can interact with it.
-The solution may even include client-facing products that you can package as a product to give your clients added efficiency in their own operations — and to generate recurring revenue for your business.
-Giraldo says collaboration features like IT Glue’s “GlueConnect” are especially valuable to master MSPs who provide outsourced support to other MSPs.
-They can share information and connect through an IT documentation solution.
+- Sharing and Collaboration – A best-of-breed IT documentation solution can also give you ways to share specific segments of the data with customers so they can interact with it.
+The solution may even include client-facing products that you can package as a product to give your clients added efficiency in their operations — and to generate recurring revenue for your business.

 Can You Live Without an IT Documentation Solution?